-Digital Creativity Labs at the University of York have become a centre for studying the impact and possibilities of the rapidly growing genre of esports.
-Dr Florian Block leads the team and believes esports can unlock a whole new world of data analytics and content production.
+Digital Creativity Labs at the University of York is a centre for studying the impact and possibilities of the rapidly growing genre of esports.
+Dr Florian Block leads the team and believes esports can unlock a whole new world of data analytics and content production

 FEED: Can you first tell us a bit about your background?